 The Newton School typically has 8 children per class with two teachers.
 Faculty usually have masters degrees and 5 years+ experience teaching at the elementary or middle school level.

 The School has professionals dedicated to our movement program who work closely with classroom teachers to ensure continuity with student’s needs.

-The Newton School also has Drama, Art, Music and Yoga professionals who work with students in small groups one to two times per week.
+The Newton School also has Art, Music, Yoga, Coding and Public Speaking/Debate professionals who work with students in small groups one to two times per week.

 Allison Abraham started The Newton School in 2009 as a way to assist local families whose needs were not being met by the current educational options.
 She currently runs all day to day operations while continuing to guide the strategy for the School.
 Prior to this, she was a senior executive at companies such as iVillage, Ameritech and American Express.
 Ms. Abraham has a BA in Economics from Tufts University and an MBA from The Darden School at The University of Virginia.
 Her son graduated from The Newton School.

 Sonja Lopez has been employed at The Newton School since it opened in 2009.
 Prior to this, she was a teacher at the Shire School, providing individualized, multi-sensory education to children in a small setting.
 Prior to this position, she was the Supervisor for the Education Division at the American Institute of Physics in College Park, Maryland for 20 years.
 In this role, she was responsible for developing, launching, and implementing projects that addressed and enhanced the undergraduate physics experience.
 Sonja is currently a classroom teacher and leads The Newton School’s Art program.